miptleha/webpack-steps/steps/12/README.md

 npm add -D @babel/preset-typescript @babel/preset-react
 ```

-If we make an error with types in the source file, it will be highlighted in the editor, but will not appear in the browser (webpack build will be successful).
+If we make an error with types in the source file, it will be highlighted in the editor.
+But will not appear in the browser (webpack build will be successful).
 To fix this we need a [plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin):
 ```
 npm add -D fork-ts-checker-webpack-plugin